vektor-inc/vk-blocks-pro/readme.txt

 == Changelog ==

-[ Bug fix ][ Post List Slider ( Pro ) ] Fix the issue where posts are always displayed from the first post regardless of the "Display from the first post always" setting.
+[ Bug fix ][ Post List ( Pro ) / Post List Slider ( Pro ) ] Fix the issue where posts are always displayed from the first post regardless of the "Display from the first post always" setting.
-[ Bug fix ][ Post List ( Pro ) ] Fix the issue where posts are always displayed from the first post regardless of the "Display from the first post always" setting.
 [ Bug Fix ][ Post List (Pro) ][ Post List Slider (Pro) ] Fixed missing "No relevant posts." message when no post types are selected.
 [ Design Bug Fix ][ Tab (Pro) ] Added a CSS class to improve style priority with the Lightning theme.
 [ Design Bug Fix ][ Core List ][ Border Box ] Improved handling of List's is-style-default style and Border Box color.